 - Too much sugar (A)

-This means that is more important for designers to chance the packaging and look (D and E) of the ice cream rather than the ingredients or price (A, B and C).
+This means that it is more important for designers to change the packaging and look (D and E) of the ice cream rather than the ingredients or price (A, B, and C).

 One of the advantages of paired questioning is that it is possible to measure the order of importance from the respondent, while he or she is never asked to think about more than two factors at the same time.

-Graded paired Comparisons: This type of scale is an extension of the paired comparison method.
+This type of scale is an extension of the paired comparison method.
 It requires respondents to indicate not only their preference but also how much they prefer it over the other factor.
-This scaling technique gives the marketing researcher an interval - scaled measurement.
-The procedure is to begin with a list of features which might possibly be offered as "options" on the product, and alongside each option you list its cost.
-A third column is constructed and this forms an index of the relative prices of each of the items.
+This scaling technique gives the marketing researcher an interval-scaled measurement.
+The procedure is, to begin with, a list of features that might be offered as "options" on the product, and alongside each option, you list its cost.
+A third column is constructed, and this forms an index of the relative prices of each of the items.

-The Unity-sum-gain technique: A common problem with launching new products is one of reaching a decision as to what options, and how many options one offers.
+A common problem with launching new products is one of reaching a decision as to what options and how many options one offers.
 A company often wants to meet the needs of as many market segments as possible, but it also has to make sure that the segment is large enough to enable him to make a profit.
 One way for evaluating the options which are likely to prove successful is the unity-sum-gain approach.

 The unity-sum-gain scaling technique is used to determine which product options are likely to be the most successful in the market.
 In this technique, researchers offer respondents a list of features that could be offered as product options.
 Each option is listed with its additional retail cost.
 The researcher observes how the respondent chooses among the product options based on being given a limited amount of resources to allocate to the optional item listings.
 This scaling technique is used to determine consumer preferences among a given set of options.